Byzantine Fault-Tolerant Min-Max Optimization: Introduction

 where $\H\subseteq[n]$ is the set of indices for the non-faulty functions (or, non-faulty agents, in a distributed setting).
-It is worth noting that we do not know a priori which functions are faulty.
-In general, it would be impractical to try to exclude faulty functions since a ``clever'' adversary may hide its malicious behavior behind seemingly normal behaviors.
+It is worth noting that we do not know, a priori, which functions are non-faulty.

-In general, the non-faulty functions can be independent of each other, and it is not possible to compute an exact solution of \eqref{eqn:min-max}.
-In this report, we obtain simple bounds on how accurate the result can be for any algorithm that attempts to solve \eqref{eqn:min-max} while tolerating up to $f$ faulty cost functions.
-We also present an approximate algorithm for \eqref{eqn:min-max}.
+It can be impractical to correctly identify the faulty functions since a clever adversary may hide its malicious behavior behind seemingly normal behaviors.
+Also, the non-faulty functions may be independent of each other.
+Thus, in general, it is not easy or even possible to achieve the ideal goal in \eqref{eqn:min-max}.
+However, we can design algorithms that attempt to \emph{approximate} the solution of \eqref{eqn:min-max} in some desirable manner.

-In special cases, results better than those implied by our bounds may be obtained.
-As an extreme example, when all the non-faulty functions are constrained to be identical, it is trivial to solve \eqref{eqn:min-max}.
-Indeed, this constrained problem (i.e., identical functions) can yield improved results even in a distributed setting.
+\paragraph{Contributions of this report} We introduce the problem of Byzantine fault-tolerant min-max optimization.
+We provide a centralized algorithm and obtain bounds on their behavior while tolerating up to $f$ faulty cost functions in Section~\ref{sec:algo_1}.
+We also present an algorithm that approximates the behavior of our first algorithm in Section~\ref{sec:algo-2}.
+We then provide a distributed algorithm and analyze its convergence in Section~\ref{sec:algo-distributed}.
+This paper opens up a new line of research, with much work needed to develop efficient \emph{distributed} algorithms.